jsaed/agentic-ai-bootcamp/self-guided-labs/lab-0-setup-activities/README.md

 When prompted to login, use your newly created IBMid.

-- When prompted, complete the Multi-Factor authentication setup.
+- When prompted, complete the Multi-Factor authentication setup (email is easiest).
 - Read and agree to the *Terms of Service*
 - There will be a `Welcome to IBM Technology Zone!` - you can click skip for now.
 - Navigate to the [Attendee URL](https://techzone.ibm.com/my/workshops/student/681a3aba796fbe5a44f84c30)